Constantin-Hentgen/Constantin-Hentgen.github.io/_posts/2021-05-17-Le Pouvoir du Vote.md

   alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

-# The Power of the Vote

-**The Power of the Vote** is a personal project undertaken as part of the preparatory training at ESAIP.
+**The Power of the Vote** is a project undertaken as part of the preparatory training at ESAIP.
 This project is a communication initiative aimed at opening a discussion on the theme of democracy.
 It features a simple frontend website that showcases historical information about French politics, providing insights into the evolution and significance of democratic processes in France.

-## Table of Contents
+# Table of Contents

 - [Introduction](#introduction)
 - [Project Overview](#project-overview)